 Buy a pack of sticker sealed paper wrist bands – you know, the colorful ones you get when you go to an amusement park or ticketed event.
 Write your name, phone number and any other identifying information on it.
 Once you’re back home, these can be easily cut off and throw away.

-Whether you use a sharpie on your kids (I don’t recommend because of the toxity of sharpies but if this is all you have, do it) or have a set of pre-made temporary tattoos, put something on your child that will not easily come off.
+Whether you use a sharpie on your kids (I don’t recommend because of the toxity of sharpies but if this is all you have…) or have a set of pre-made temporary tattoos, put something on your child that will not easily come off.

-We use temporary tattoos and put it on their stomach under their shirt on the underside of their arm where it won’t rub off if they wash their hands or get wet.
-I bought these sheets and made a bunch to keep in the house and in our car kit.
+Use temporary tattoos and put it on their stomach, under their shirt, on the underside of their arm, and where it won’t rub off if they wash their hands or get wet.
+I bought sheets and made a bunch to keep in the house and in our car kit.

 We tried the band aid application a couple years ago but the kids complained about it hurting when it dried and caused cracking on their skin.
 We’ve since moved to temporary tattoos and they work great.

 Another wearable option is buying military style dog tag necklaces with your name and phone number and throwing them on when you’re someplace busy.
 You can buy these custom made online or you can head to your local pet supply store and get a couple made quickly.